bareos/bareos/docs/manuals/en/new_main_reference/source/bareos-18.2.rst

     :widths: 20 35 10 35

 .. rubric:: Footnotes
+.. [#number] The connection number references this table: :ref:`LegendForFullConnectionOverviewReference`
 .. [#identity] From Version 18.2 onwards this is identical to the TLS-PSK Identitiy
 .. [#psk] From Version 18.2 onwards this is identical to the TLS-PSK Pre-Shared Key
 .. [#user_agent] The name of the default console is predefined and cannot be changed